Smoothed Analysis of Learning from Positive Samples: Introduction

-This unified view leads to efficient algorithms that work under significantly weaker assumptions than those required by existing algorithms in these applications (\cref{sec:intro:application}).
-This applicability to several seemingly unrelated problems is an important aspect of our results, that we hope will inspire further research.
+{The smooth perspective on the problem leads to algorithms that} work under significantly weaker assumptions {(just smoothness and $L_1$-approximability)} than those required by existing algorithms in {practical applications and truncated statistics} ({\eg{}, exact access to unlabeled samples or $L_2$-approximability; see } \cref{sec:intro:realWorldApplications,sec:intro:application}).
+This applicability to seemingly unrelated problems is an important aspect of our results, that we hope will inspire further research.
 To this end, we identify and present some open problems that arise from our work before discussing further related works, formal statements of our results, and proofs.

 Our algorithm is a modification of the \lreg{} algorithm, and proving its correctness required significant new analysis.
-In light of this, our first open problem is: \begin{openproblem} \textit{Is there a black-box reduction from efficient agnostic learning to efficient PIU learning?} \end{openproblem} Such a reduction will, in particular, demonstrate that the computational complexity of PIU learning is at most as hard as that of agnostic learning.
+In light of this, our first open problem is: \begin{openproblem} \textit{Is there a black-box reduction from efficient {smooth positive-only learning} to efficient agnostic learning?} \end{openproblem} Such a reduction will, in particular, demonstrate that the computational complexity of {smooth positive-only learning} is at most as hard as that of agnostic learning.